pouc/qlik-utils/README.md

 ```
 <a name="module_qlik-utils.addToWhiteList"></a>
 ### utils.addToWhiteList(ip, options) ⇒ <code>Promise.&lt;Object&gt;</code>
-Adds the given ip address to the websocket whitelist of the given virtual proxy
+Adds the given ip address to the websocket whitelist of the given virtual proxy.
+Be careful: this restarts the proxy.
+The restart can take 1-2 seconds.
+All subsequent APIcalls within this restart will fail miserably with various random & useless error messages.

 **Kind**: static method of <code>[qlik-utils](#module_qlik-utils)</code>
 **Returns**: <code>Promise.&lt;Object&gt;</code> - a promise resolving to the virtual proxy configuration when successfull